You may be angry at us like “how dare they ask me if my sex life is normal!!” We get it, ladies! Calm down and let us explain.

-Whaaaaaaat? you exclaim!!
-How dare they ask me if my sex life is normal!!
-OK ladies, let us explain.
-We understand that this is quite a private matter, but we want to reassure you, you maybe more normal than you think!
+We understand that this is quite a private matter, but we want to reassure you, that your sex life may be more normal than you think!

 Sex usually happens when we’re tired.
 Because of our lack of energy after our ‘tiring day’, we just ‘go along with it’; and if this is what YOUR sex life looks like! – my friend, you are absolutely NORMAL!!